sarennalu/final-project-stat405/README.md

 ## Potential Research Questions

-Chosen question: How well does total brain volume predict whether or not a patient has Alzheimer's, and, among diagnosed patients, the severity of dementia? <br>
+Primary question: How well does total brain volume predict whether or not a patient has Alzheimer's, and, among diagnosed patients, the severity of dementia? <br>
+Backup questions:

-Backup question: What is the posterior probability of Alzheimer’s given age and biological sex?
+- What is the posterior probability of Alzheimer’s given age and biological sex?
+- How does socioeconomic status relate to the probability of having Alzheimer's disease?

 ## Chosen Dataset Description
 ### Primary Dataset: [OASIS-1 (Open Access Series of Imaging Studies)](https://sites.wustl.edu/oasisbrains/home/oasis-1/)